Southern California Sees Heat Wave, High Temperatures

-Excessive heat plagued Southern California on Sunday as triple-digit temperatures threatened parts of the region, according to the National Weather Service.
+Excessive heat plagued Southern California on Sunday and more triple-digit temperatures are likely again to start the week.

-The hottest temperatures are expected to be on Sunday and Monday as a hot air mass settles into place, the weather service reported, and high pressure builds.
-Officials said temperatures in the triple digits will be common in the valleys, foothills and desert.
+The hottest temperatures were expected to be on Sunday and Monday as a hot air mass settles into place and high pressure builds.
+Temperatures in the triple digits will be common in the valleys, foothills and desert.

 The heat wave comes as historic temperatures hit the Pacific Northwest, breaking all-time records in several cities.